458456

 These days, some companies issue new shares like there's no tomorrow.
 That's why we like to track earnings per share (EPS) because it accounts for shareholder dilution and share buybacks.

-In Q3, Utz reported EPS at $0.19, up from negative $0.01 in the same quarter a year ago.
-This print easily cleared Wall Street's estimates, and shareholders should be content with the results.
+In Q1, Utz reported EPS at $0.14, up from $0.11 in the same quarter a year ago.
+This print beat Wall Street's estimates by 10.5%.

-Utz EPS (GAAP)
+Utz EPS (Adjusted)

 Cash Is King